JarrLane/Offensive_Meeting_Content/JavaScript-Vulnerabilities/JavaScript-fundamentals/js-intro.md

 Another way to think asynchronous is that web apis handle heavy tasks separately while a single js thread does other stuff, the event loop pulls the callback function that handles the result of the heavy task from a queue that an event loop empties as there is a free call stack.

 The HTML DOM Document Object Model lets js access html elements.
+The DOM is a way of conceptualizing a document and its contents as a tree of objects, this concept makes it easy to access and update parts of a document.
+This can be standard, or applied ot xml or html.
+This object model/programming interface for html defines elements as objects, and their properties methods and events.

+We call the content of an element the innerHTML.
+The HTML DOM document object ```document``` reigns over all other objects on the page, you need it to access any element on the page.
+To manipulate html elements you neet to find them first, they can be found by their id, tag name, class name, css selectors, and html object collections.
+Constraint validation is an html5 concept that do more advanced validation with forms regarding html input attributes, css pseudo selectors, and dom properties/methods.
+You can animate elements with js by gradually changing an elements style.
+Use events to have js work with events happening to elements.

-Continue at js HTML DOM
+Continue at js HTML DOM Navigation